andreluizfl/pore-distribution-matlab/README.md

-# Pore Distribution Analysis — MATLAB Implementation
+# Pore Size Distribution Analysis — MATLAB Implementation

 This repository provides a MATLAB implementation of the **image-based pore size distribution (PSD)** method proposed by **Yang et al. (2009)**, together with an **optimized, high-performance version** suitable for analyzing large 3D porous structures obtained from CT or microscopy imaging.